MuhammadKhizar7/nuxt-motion-block/docs/content/2.components/progressive-blur.md

 ---
 title: Progressive Blur
-description: Progressive blur effect that increases with distance from focus.
+description: Component that creates a progressive blur effect in a specified direction.
 navigation:
-  icon: i-lucide-eye
+  icon: i-lucide-blur
 ---

 # Progressive Blur

-The `ProgressiveBlur` component creates a progressive blur effect that increases with distance from focus.
-It's perfect for creating depth effects and visual hierarchy in your UI.
+The ProgressiveBlur component creates a progressive blur effect in a specified direction.
+It's perfect for creating visually appealing overlays and transitions with smooth gradient blur effects.

-The component works by applying a `backdrop-filter: blur()` to a series of layers, each with a different mask.
-This means it blurs the content *behind* it.

 ## Usage